-5. You have said that offline simply cannot compete… What is its biggest problem or weakness?
+5. You have said that offline simply compete… What is its biggest problem or weakness?

 My observation is that retailers either do not define who they wish to target or identify a specific segment and really tap into their need.
 Those who go niche have the best chance of success because they can provide a very tailored consistent experience to customers who have similar requirements and desires.
 For instance the rising trend in Cat Cafes and Vintage clothing.
 This will deliver a sustainable audience if they can reach them and that’s where online is critical, to reach the audience, tell stories and continuously bring new customers into the experience.
 But too often the importance of digital to make this a sustainable success is underutilised.

-Size isn’t a factor, retailers always have complaints above their size.
-Smaller retailers bemoan they don’t have the bandwidth to do more than manage their retail outlets whilst larger retailers treat their online commerce as another channel, rather than part of an overall buying experience.
+Smaller retailers who be bemoan they don’t have the bandwidth to do more than manage their reail outlets and with larger retailers who treat their online commerce as another channel, rather than part of an overall buying experience.

 Offline simply cannot compete.
 Online retailer deliver proactive customer service whereas offline retail cannot optimise that capability.

 6. As you mentioned before, technology has taken friction away, reduced time frames and simplified the buying process.
 Is technology vital in retail?

 Too often technology is employed to fulfil a functional part of the retail experience more cost effectively.
 This isn’t transformation, it’s preservation.
 It’s not just a case of replacing the manual or human design process with a technological one.
 But we see this often; stock control, payments points and collection methods.
 It does get more interesting for instance with augmented dressing rooms.
 Although is still nothing new to the experience.
 It’s just replacing what’s already there.
 For me this is the missed opportunity to evolve the offline experience by integrating technological capability.